-It was confirmed that the non-destructive (i.e. sponge) swabbing method was used for the ovine carcase swab and for the sampling of carcases of other animal species both by the County Veterinary Officer and by the food businesses in the county.

-Footnote 4 to Table 2.1 of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs states that the limits (i.e. m and M)2 do not apply to the non-destructive sampling method.
-There is currently no guidance on appropriate limits for m and M in the local authorities' guidance or in FSAI Guidance Note No. 27.
-The non-destructive method is known to be less sensitive than the destructive method, which means that lower limits for m and M would be more appropriate.
+It was confirmed that the non-destructive (i.e. sponge) swabbing method was used for the ovine carcase swab and sampling of carcases for other animal species both by the County Veterinary Officer and the food businesses in the county.
+Footnote 4 to Table 2.1 of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs states that the limits (i.e. m and M) do not apply to the non-destructive sampling method.
+There is currently no guidance on appropriate limits for m and M in local authorities' guidance or in FSAI Guidance Note c = the number of sample units giving values between m and M

-2 For a microbiological criterion in Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs:
+&lt;sup>2 For a microbiological criterion in Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs: